Maria Gibbs

 Maria Gibbs (born about 1770) (fl.
 1783–1844) was a British actress.

 Life

-She was one three sisters who became actors.
+She was one of three sisters who became actors.
 Her Irish father was associated with the theatre.
 John Palmer, her godfather, brought her on the stage at the Haymarket, where, on 18 June 1783, she made her first appearance as Sally in Man and Wife by George Colman the Elder.

 After one season at the Haymarket, Miss Logan accompanied Palmer in his unfortunate expedition to the Royalty Theatre in Wellclose Square.

 At the opening of the house on 20 June 1787, as Mrs. Gibbs, she played Biddy in David Garrick's Miss in her Teens.